thomaspaysac/rateeverything/README.md

 # Evaluate Your Sounds: a Rate Your Music copy made in React

+This website is meant to be an 'as close as possible' copy of [Rate Your Music](https://rateyourmusic.com/), developed as part of The Odin Project curriculum.

 ## Features
 ### Core features:
 - [X] Add and view artists